yimoburu/LunaReading/docs/FIX_MYSQL_STARTUP.md

 ### Step 1: Rebuild Backend with MySQL Dependencies

-The backend Docker image needs to be rebuilt to include `pymysql` and `sqlalchemy`:
+The backend Docker image needs to be rebuilt to include `pymysql` and `google-cloud-sql-connector`:

 ```bash
 ./scripts/fix_mysql_startup.sh us-central1